Updated on June 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 Do I Still Need an NJMMP Card to Get Medical Marijuana in NJ?

-Here are some reasons a medical card in New Jersey is advantageous over recreational cannabis:
+Here are some reasons a medical card in New Jersey can be advantageous over recreational cannabis:

 - Lower age limits.
 Recreational cannabis in NJ is reserved for adults aged 21 and over, while the minimum age for medical marijuana is 18.

 - Reduced taxes on medical marijuana.
 New Jersey aims to bring taxation of medical cannabis to 0% in 2022.
-Consequently, this would make medical cannabis way cheaper compared to recreational marijuana.
+Consequently, this would make medical cannabis considerably cheaper compared to recreational marijuana.

 - Patients can use their NJ medical cards in states with reciprocity.
-But, recreational users cannot buy or use marijuana in states that have not legalized recreational marijuana.
+Recreational users, on the other hand, cannot buy or use marijuana in states that have not legalized recreational marijuana.

 How do I get an NJMMP card?

 Getting an NJMMP card is an easy five-step process that patients can complete online without having to leave their homes.
-So, to get your NJMMP card:
+Here’s how to get your NJMMP card:

 - Book an appointment with a medical marijuana doctor in NJ.